openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 ```

 As you can see, all the slaves poll the same modbus device (actually a Wago 750-841 controller).
-We now have to create `Things` for this pollers.
+We now have to create `Things` for this slaves.

 The 2.x modbus binding uses a three-level definition.
 Level one defines a `Bridge` for every modbus device that is to be addressed.